 Over the years, the dress code in the corporate world has continued to evolve and change.
 In the past, men would dress more formally when going to work.
 Today, business casual is often widely adopted and accepted in workplaces.

 The workplace dress code can be difficult to get a hang of, especially when there are no distinct rules to follow.
 It is rather common for professionals to wonder what constitutes the men’s dress code in a place of business and men's business casual attire is of no exception.

-In this article, we will be discussing how to wear business casual, where it comes from, tips to apply and things that you should stay away from.
+In this article, we will be discussing how to wear business casual, where it comes from, tips to apply, dress code rules, and things that you should stay away from.
 Find out more about the appropriate business casual men’s attire in the workplace so you can wear the look well.

 What is Business Casual Attire for Men?

 As a general rule of thumb, first understand that business casual is much more ‘business’ than ‘casual’.
 The word ‘casual’ can be confusing, but it would be a mistake to lean too much towards informal t-shirts and shorts.
 Lastly, even if the setting calls for a business casual setting, it's important to know how should a suit jacket fit.